MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/bulk-add-modify-work-items-excel.md

 In this article you'll learn how to perform the following tasks:

 > [!div class="checklist"]
-> * Import or update work items, flat list
-> * Import or update a hierarchy of parent-child work items, tree list
+> * Import or update work items, either a flat list or hierarchy tree list
 > * Publish and refresh your work items
+> * Add and remove fields from your worksheet
 > * Convert a flat-list to a tree-list
 > * Select user accounts
-> * Add links or attachments to work items
+> * Link work items and add attachments to one or more work items
 > * Open a work item from Excel (opens in web portal)
-> * Choose column fields to display in your worksheet
-> * Link work items and add attachments to one or more work items
 > * Edit Area and Iteration Paths (opens in web portal)
 > * Use Excel features
 > * Configure list properties, change from a query list to a work item list